anirudhgray/tahini-lang/README.md

 In Tahini's case:
 1. **Parsing**: The source code is tokenized and parsed into an AST.

+> [!TIP]
+> Note: you can see the AST for a Tahini program by running the `--visualize` flag with the Tahini interpreter.

 2. **Interpretation**: The interpreter walks the tree recursively, evaluating expressions, executing statements, and manipulating variables as it encounters them.

 This approach is straightforward because the AST is used directly without translating the code into an intermediate form or machine-level bytecode.